This vehicle is available in single story configuration, with separate bedroom, bathroom, kitchen and lounge areas.

-The SLRV Commander 8×8 provides the ultimate spatial solution for families, commercial applications or those looking for the ultimate luxury vehicle with all the comforts of a house or unit.
-The MAN TGS vehicle base has 4 locked diffs and is almost unstoppable.
-Dream big!
+The SLRV Commander 8×8 is the ultimate solution for those wanting a house on wheels!.
+The TATRA phoenix has 4 locked diffs and is almost unstoppable.
+Dream big…..

 The SLRV Commander 8×8 has an extremely spacious and well appointed interior – perfect for those requiring the additional comforts of home.
 High end cabinetry, solid surface benchtops, Miele appliances and Italian leather lounge combinations furnish the multiple living areas of this vehicle – creating an incredible living space.

 SLRV vehicles can be fitted with an almost endless range of features and appliances, including:

 These features are seamlessly incorporated into the interior space creating an extremely spacious and comfortable atmosphere.

 The rear of the vehicle incorporates a separated bedroom with a north/south orientated queen bed.
 Robes are featured either side.